marcgloor/pulsechain/README.md

 ```
 Ensure when fine-tuning that timesyncd is up & running and in best-case synced against a Stratum 1 server that you find at ntppool.org (timedatectl timesync-status).
 Some admins also forget to open their incoming NTP port for UDP after setting their rules to denying incoming traffic (also missed in some of the validator install scripts that are floating around).
 In large datacenters, hardware clocks are set to UTC which just makes sense in distributed networks.
 An unacceptable NTP offset value in milliseconds is any value that falls outside the range of -128ms to 127ms.
 I currently see on one of my validator the offset is 1.15ms which is great.

-You should also easure and report your historical and statistical real time data of the system with the commands hm (https://marcgloor.github.io/hourmeter.html) and tuptime.
+You should also easure and report your historical and statistical real time data of the system with the linux commands [hm](https://marcgloor.github.io/hourmeter.html) and [tuptime](https://packages.debian.org/stable/tuptime).
 I also keep an /etc/history file on every server as a log of server specific milestones, incidents or issues.
 ```
 $ hm
 hm> 882.5h